 Science

-St. Louis Aquarium: Union Station is home to this 120,000-gallon aquarium featuring sharks, jellies, river fish, and more across a series of habitat-based exhibitions.
+St. Louis Aquarium: Union Station is home to this 120,000-square foot aquarium featuring sharks, jellies, river fish, and more across a series of habitat-based exhibitions.
 And it’s more than just tanks full of fish.
-Visitors can watch playful river otters, feed some hungry turtles, or get hands-on with sharks and stingrays in the touch pools.
+Visitors can watch playful river otters, take a behind-the-scenes aquarium tour, or get hands-on with sharks and stingrays in the touch pools.
 201 S. 18th.

 St. Louis Science Center: This sprawling complex, which includes the McDonnell Planetarium and an Omnimax theater, is the place to go for all-ages fun covering the worlds of science and tech.
 Take a trip back in time with life-size dinosaurs, get a glimpse at the future in Mission: Mars, or settle into a seat at the Omnimax for documentary screenings unlike any other.
 (Pro tip: The theater also sometimes shows less educational fare, such as Harry Potter and James Bond films.)
 5050 Oakland.